andypfau/sparameterviewer/doc/main.md

 You can use the "Template" button to automatically generate useful expressions.
 Note that you can right-click a file in the Filesystem Browser, and click "Save for Template", which selects the reference network that is needed by some templates.

+You can save/load the expressions to/from files, by clicking "Save"/"Load".
+In the drop-down of the buttons, you find the most recent files, as well as "Scratchpad", which is a quick-save/-load slot that is stored in the application's settings.

 ### Cursors